home-assistant/home-assistant.io/source/_integrations/webostv.markdown

 - [Media Player](#media-player)
 - [Notifications](#notifications)

-## Media Player

 To begin with enable *LG Connect Apps* feature in *Network* settings of the TV [instructions](https://www.lg.com/uk/support/product-help/CT00008334-1437131798537-others).

 Once basic configuration is added to your `configuration.yaml` file.
 A notification should be visible in the frontend's **Notification** section.
 Follow the instructions and accept the pairing request on your TV.

-Pairing information will be saved to the `filename:` provided in the configuration.
+Pairing information will be saved to a configuration file in $HOME/.aiopylgtv (or in the working directory if $HOME is not set).
 This process is IP address-sensitive, in case the IP address of your TV would change in future.

 ### Configuration